Home & Floor Plan Design

 As part of the object library, 3D design software includes landscape objects.
 As with the total object library, we counted each plant in every program’s plant library.
 We also took note of when these plants were legitimate outdoor plants and when programs tended to only have indoor, potted plants.
 Typically, the more objects in the plant library, the more options you have to make your gardens look exactly how you envision.

 Import Plans & Tracing Features

 Another fun feature is a floor plan tracer.
 With this tool, you can open a picture of a home, a sample floor plan or a blueprint and trace the aspects you like and want to keep in your own home.
 This is a great way to mesh a lot of ideas into one house plan.
-It is also valuable if you have the plans of your existing home and hope to design a roof addition.
-Using the trace tool, you can easily extend a wall and create another space that is comparable with the measurements and layout of your current home.
+It is also valuable if you have your existing home’s plans and hope to design an addition.
+Using the trace tool, you can easily extend a wall and create another space that is proportional with the measurements and layout of your current home.

 We discovered that some programs include this feature, but we had difficulty getting the tool to work on our test machines.
 While we gave some credit to the software we had problems with, those that worked received a higher score for this feature.

 Designing your yard is just as important as creating your home.
 In addition to a healthy plant library, look for other outdoor objects, such as barbecue grills and outdoor furniture, to help create a beautiful oasis.
-If you choose a plan like Total 3D Landscape & Deck Premium, you can use garden templates that make it easy to start envisioning and creating your landscapes.
+If you choose an app like Total 3D Landscape & Deck Premium, you can use garden templates that make it easy to envision and create your landscapes.

 You can also use deck and fence designer tools, which work much like home design programs’ room-building features – you can connect a deck to your home and set an exterior door as an easy access point.
 The same texture and material custom design tools used to update your home can create a deck that is aesthetically pleasing and complements the house’s exterior.